andrew-d/blog/content/post/password-cracking.md

 Then, inside rtorrent, press Backspace, paste a magnet link, hit Enter, and wait for the torrent to download (and then Ctrl-Q to exit).
-If the torrent contains a RAR file, here’s a couple of quick steps on how to extract it:
+If the torrent contains a RAR file, here's a couple of quick steps on how to extract it:

 1. Open `/etc/apt/sources.list` in your favorite editor.
-2. Add “multiverse” to the end of any lines that start with “deb” and end with “universe”.
+2. Add "multiverse" to the end of any lines that start with "deb" and end with "universe".
 There should be 2 of these.
 3. `sudo apt-get update`
 4. `sudo apt-get install unrar`
 5. `unrar x YOUR_RAR_FILE.rar`